 But what about fibs and little white lies?

 It’s easy to say something like “I was just in the neighbourhood so I thought I’d drop in”, but people know that it’s not true, and that means you instantly reduce the amount of trust they have in you.
 Even if it’s a seemingly innocent fib.

 And the fact of the matter is: people need to trust you in order to buy from.
 Especially these days, with all the hucksters and liars out there.

 It might be scary to be completely honest in all cases, but it increases trust – fast! – and makes selling a lot easier.

-Fib, and you’ll be seen as ‘one of them’.
+Fib, and you’ll be seen as ‘one of those’.

-Be truthful, and you’ll be seen as respectable and reliable, and guess which kind of people most like to buy from?
+Or be truthful, and you’ll be seen as respectable and reliable – and guess which kind of person a buyer is most likely to buy from?